nixworks/public/news/2011/09/17/index.md

 ### [Tanzanian authorities charge four people with negligence in relation to the Zanzibar ferry sinking that cost at least 240 lives on September 10. ](/news/2011/09/17/tanzanian-authorities-charge-four-people-with-negligence-in-relation-to-the-zanzibar-ferry-sinking-that-cost-at-least-240-lives-on-september.md)
 More than 240 people died when a ferry sank in the early hours of Sept.
 10.

-##### United States
+##### American
 ### [Hundreds of United States citizens rally to peacefully occupy Wall Street, demonstrating against corporate dominance and perceived tax evasion by the super-rich.
 The movement is reportedly inspired by the periodic protests tactic of the Arab Spring. ](/news/2011/09/17/hundreds-of-united-states-citizens-rally-to-peacefully-occupy-wall-street-demonstrating-against-corporate-dominance-and-perceived-tax-evasi.md)
-_Context: super-rich, corporate dominance, Occupy Wall Street, Arab Spring, United States, Wall Street_
+_Context: Wall Street, super-rich, American, corporate dominance, Occupy Wall Street, Arab Spring_

 ##### Latvia
 ### [Voters in Latvia go to the polls for a parliamentary election. ](/news/2011/09/17/voters-in-latvia-go-to-the-polls-for-a-parliamentary-election.md)
-_Context: parliamentary election, Latvia_
+_Context: Latvia, parliamentary election_

 ## [Previous Day...](/news/2011/09/16/index.md)